brianvanburken/brianvanburken.github.io/_posts/2018-08-13-maybe-dont-use-maybe.md

 ---
 layout: post
 title: Maybe Don't Use Maybe?
+extra:
     excerpt: At my work I've come across a code that had more branches than were possible in the logic of the domain.
 tags:
   - Elm
   - Custom Types